-This online essential guide to London local government outlines the roles of the various bodies involved in delivering services to seven million Londoners.
+This online essential guide to London local government outlines the roles of the various bodies involved in delivering services to eight million Londoners.
 It explains what they do, how they're run and where they fit in with one another.

 It is by no means exhaustive: as its title implies, it is intended to give a very quick insight into the role of the organisations that borough councillors are most likely to come across.

 Since 1965, there have been 32 borough councils in London, and the City of London.

 In 2000, another tier of local government was created called the Greater London Authority, comprising the Mayor of London and the Assembly.